 RisksBy Mayo Clinic staff

 - Possible problems in future pregnancies.
-Women can and do have healthy pregnancies following uterine artery embolization.
+Many women have or continue healthy pregnancies after having uterine artery embolization.
 However, some evidence suggests pregnancy complications, including abnormalities of the placenta attaching to the uterus, may be increased after the procedure.
 If you want to have children, talk to your doctor about the risks of surgery and how uterine artery embolization might affect your fertility and future pregnancy.

 Reasons to avoid this procedure